 The targeting of healthcare in crisis

-Last month, we spoke with Philipp Amann, Head of Strategy of Europol’s European Cybercrime Centre (EC3) who highlighted how cybercriminals are exploiting the COVID-19 crisis and in particular targeting the healthcare sector.
-It is clear that the ramping up of reported attacks in 2020 can be linked to the additional vulnerabilities caused by the pandemic.
+In June 2020, we spoke with Philipp Amann, Head of Strategy of Europol’s European Cybercrime Centre (EC3) who highlighted how cybercriminals are exploiting the COVID-19 crisis and in particular targeting the healthcare sector.
+It is clear that the ramping up of reported attacks in the last 12 months can be linked to the additional vulnerabilities caused by the pandemic.

 The threat to healthcare operations exists partly due to the extremely sensitive and vital nature of the data held.
 If this data becomes unavailable or disclosed, this may lead to consequences of great severity to the data subjects concerned.